cbauserman683/react-python-postgres/README.md

 ## Known issues

 - Sometimes python BE doesn't start the first time.
-Seems to always start the second time so just "turn it off and on again
+Seems to always start the second time so just "turn it off and on again"
+- The style between pages does not match at all.
+(Gold star if you can guess why)

+## Contributing

+You are welcome (empowered, even) to make recommendations on improving this project.
+PRs recommending I improve the readme using the Oxford comma will be ignored.

+Branches/PRs should be named in the following way

+- Features
+  - Branch
+    - feature/brand-new-feature
+  - Pull Request
+    - Feature: Brand new feature
+- Bugfixes
+  - Branch
+    - bugfix/remove-major-bug
+  - Pull Request
+    - Bugfix: Remove major bug